 Stryker released their “urgent medical device product field action notification” on August 29, 2016.
 This was a letter to orthopedic surgeons noting that the company had initiated a voluntary recall of certain LFIT Anatomic CoCr V40 Femoral Heads because of higher than expected complaints.
 Stryker asked that doctors quarantine any remaining devices, pending return to the company.

 This action isn’t seen as an official recall in the U.S., but because Stryker is asking for the devices to be returned, it is often referred to as the Stryker LFIT recall.
 As of this writing, consumers have not yet been notified of an official recall for the component.
 Stryker has also not revealed the cause of the failures—whether it stems from a manufacturing or design defect, or both.

 Australian health officials warned about the risks associated with the Stryker LFIT V40 Femoral Head on September 27, 2016.
 The Australian Therapeutic Goods Administration released a hazard alert warning consumers and health professionals that some components manufactured before 2011 had a “higher than expected incidence of taper lock failures.”

 The “taper lock” is the part of the implant that connects the femoral head to the femoral neck.
-Officials warned that patients could suffer loss of mobility, pain, inflammation, adverse local tissue reactions, dislocation, joint instability, broken bones, and leg length discrepancy should the failure occur.
-They advised consumers to be aware of these issues and to talk to their doctors about any symptoms, and advised doctors to follow up on symptoms that could be related to this issue.
+Officials warned that patients could suffer a loss of mobility, pain, inflammation, adverse local tissue reactions, dislocation, joint instability, broken bones, and leg length discrepancy should the failure occur.
+They advised consumers to be aware of these issues and to talk to their doctors about any symptoms, and also advised doctors to follow up on symptoms that could be related to this issue.

 Stryker LFIT V40 Femoral Head Lawsuits